sunisho/shomediablog/content/post/india2016.md

 <img src="/blog/img/auroville.jpg">
 </center>

 For those who don't know, it's a Utopian society.
 The founder, the Mother of the nearby ashram, wanted to build a community that was self sustaining and accepting of people from all backgrounds and faiths.
 No one owns property, and there is no exchange of currency - everyone contributes to the community in some productive manner and works together to ensure all inhabitants are provided for.
 All food is grown within the community itself, and all power is generated on site.
 There is no reliance to the outside world, other than perhaps the use of communication mediums like the telephone and internet.
-I could be wrong here, but this is actually the closest I've seen a functioning society achieve a true form of communism.
+I could be wrong here, but this is actually the closest I know of a functioning society achieve a true form of communism.
 Someone please challenge me on that, but as Marx wrote, "the theory of Communists can be summed up in the single sentence, Abolition of private property."
-To be clear, I will not venture to make any sort of claim of merit for this way of living, but it would be fascinating to experience it, even if for just a few days.

 ## Mysore